 There are some amazing new luxury hotels opening in London in 2017.
 Here is my pick of the ones that stand out.
-Miss them, miss Out!
+Miss them, miss out!

 This hotel opened last month (January 2017).
 This amazing new Four Seasons Hotel is located in a 1922 Grade-II listed former Port of London Authority HQ, opposite the Tower of London.
-The grand lobby lies at the heart of the hotel, which will host all-day dining, afternoon tea and drinks under a backlit art-deco style dome.
+The grand lobby lies at the heart of the hotel, which will host all-day dining, afternoon tea, and drinks under a backlit art-deco-style dome.
 Off this hall are two restaurants, Le Dame de Pic, from Michelin-starred French chef Anne-Sophie Pic and an Asian restaurant serving Chinese and Japanese food.

 Nobu London will be a 150 room hotel on 10-50 Willow Street in Shoreditch which is a short tube ride from Old Street to central London and all the attractions.
-The bad news is that although Shoreditch is a trendy area of London with plenty of bars and restaurants, it is not really walkable from the centre.
+The bad news is that although Shoreditch is a trendy area of London with plenty of bars and restaurants, it is not really walkable from the center.
 It would take you around 45 minutes to get to Selfridges and longer to reach iconic shops like Harrods.

 Then again, who needs to leave?
 With food and beverage menus to be developed by Chef Nobu Matsuhisa and stylish rooms and common areas designed by Studio Mica, this will be the place to be seen over this side of London.
-Additionally, the hotel will feature banqueting and meeting rooms and a state-of-the-art fitness centre.
+Additionally, the hotel will feature banqueting and meeting rooms and a state-of-the-art fitness center.

-Opening in the spring and pictured above, the former Midland Bank headquarters in the City of London, will be a new flagship 5-star hotel from the Soho House group.
+Opening in the spring and pictured above, the former Midland Bank headquarters in the City of London will be a new flagship 5-star hotel from the Soho House group.
 The Ned hotel gets its name from the eminent architect who designed the building and has been redesigned using 1930’s glamour inspired by the transatlantic ocean liner.

 Belmond, the luxury hotel brand behind the Orient Express and the Cipriani Venice (which we love!), is re-opening a prestigious hotel on Sloane Street.
-Built in 1887, The Cadogan was the location of Oscar Wilde’s infamous arrest.
+Built-in 1887, The Cadogan was the location of Oscar Wilde’s infamous arrest.
 54 large rooms, refurbished public areas and a gourmet restaurant opening out onto Sloane Street will be on offer at this stunning new property.

 Great Scotland Yard Hotel

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: All benefits & upgrades subject to availability & Terms & Conditions, enquire for more information.
+Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.